satheesht/guestbook/README.md

   - The MySQL is exposed to a port 33061
   - You can access the application here ``https://localhost/home``

-**NOTE: No thirdparty library or framework used tod dvelop this application.
+**NOTE: No thirdparty library or framework used to develop this application.
 I got a little help from composer to autoload classes ;)**